xPerdev/confluent_cloud_ksqldb_handson-workshop-2022-wiesnedition/lab_iot/Temperature_Alerting_System.md

 ### 4.1 Create Table (TRIGGERED_ALERTS)

-Note that the period where the average temperature fell below 45F was exactly from 02:25 until 02:40.
-This means that our alerting system is working properly.
 Now let’s create some continuous queries to implement this scenario.

+Hopping windows may overlap, thus if the temperature dropped for 10 minutes but the drop was kept up to 5 minutes beyond an given window — the query will be able to detect that as well.

 ```
-CREATE TABLE TRIGGERED_ALERTS AS
+CREATE TABLE TRIGGERED_ALERTS WITH (KAFKA_TOPIC='TRIGGERED_ALERTS', PARTITIONS=1) AS
     SELECT
         ID AS KEY,
         AS_VALUE(ID) AS ID,